 Later on in life, we decided to take another southern coast road trip to Orlando, FL.
 This was with all our kids and our two-year-old.
 Even though we were driving through the night again, we looked back at our previous experience and carefully planned activities and entertainment to make the road trip easier on our little one and on ourselves.

-Although we’re not huge fans of letting our toddler play on the tablet, we realized that we are in fact, at his mercy during long road trips.
+Although we’re not huge fans of letting our toddler play on the tablet, we realized that we are in fact, at her mercy during long road trips.
 You have to be a little more flexible when it comes to providing entertainment.
-We didn’t completely bend and let him have the tablet for the entire ride.
-However, when he started to get fussy and we exhausted all of our other entertainment options, the tablet with some pre downloaded educational videos and apps was a quick way to soothe him temporarily.
+We didn’t completely bend and let her have the tablet for the entire ride.
+However, when he started to get fussy and we exhausted all of our other entertainment options, the tablet with some pre-downloaded educational videos and apps was a quick way to soothe her temporarily.

 Here’s a list of some of the other toys we made sure to bring along on our road trip: